Making the UK greener, one house at a time

 Alternating the compound composition allows the solar cell colour to be adjusted to any desired colour.
 This gives the cells the considerable advantage of being fabricated aesthetically.
 In addition, consumers may be willing to put them on their roofs as building-integrated photovoltaic applications become more attractive.

-Furthermore, they can even be processed as additional layers on top of silicon panels, where the colour modification can improve the current state-of-the-art panels.
+Manufacturers can process these materials as additional layers on top of silicon panels, where the colour modification improves the current state-of-the-art panels.

 Building a perovskite solar system module capable of surviving for decades outdoors is currently still in its R&D phase, but what is certain is that the potential of perovskite solar cells is enormous.
 If the material’s promise can be realised, it could completely revolutionise the capabilities of solar energy.